pierre-rouleau/pel/doc/pel-manual.rst

 I also created a set of `PDF topic-oriented reference sheets`_ that each list and describe a specific topic, the commands and key bindings related to that topic and a topic specific entry inside this manual that also refers to the corresponding PDF file.
+These are all accessible via the `PEL Index PDF`_.
 There are several topics; Emacs navigation, Emacs buffers, windows and frames, how to undo, redo, work with Emacs Lisp, etc...
 See the `Key Bindings Documentation`_ section.